-NEW YORK – Edward Robert Smythe's (1810-1899) 'Favorite Hounds, the property E. Walter Greene Esq, Master of the Suffolk Hounds' proved to be the crowd favorite at Bonhams February 13 Dogs in Show & Field: The Fine Art Sale.
+NEW YORK – Edward Robert Smythe's (1810-1899) 'Favourite Hounds, the property E. Walter Greene Esq, Master of the Suffolk Hounds' proved to be the crowd favourite at Bonhams February 13 Dogs in Show & Field: The Fine Art Sale.
 The British painter's depiction of a pack of hounds resting peacefully in their stable sold for $116,500 in a riveted saleroom.
-Attendees were the most powerful players in the auction, although eager online bidders participated with notable vigor and the two groups regularly engaged in bidding wars.
+Attendees were the most powerful players in the auction, although eager online bidders participated with notable vigour and the two groups regularly engaged in bidding wars.

 British painters did well all around, with John Emms' (1843-1912) 'Beagles – Father of the Pack' selling for $68,500, while Maud Earl's (1863-1943) 'Borzoi Heads' and Thomas Blinks' 'At Their Master's Call' each sold for $27,500.
 The sale's cover lot by William Henry Trood (1860-1899) 'Wait 'Til the Clouds Roll By' sold for $68,500, more than double its pre-sale low estimate.

 "Bonhams has changed the market for Trood, having set several records in the last two years," explained Alan Fausel, Bonhams Director of Fine Art.
 "This is certainly a record price for a Trood of this size."

 American Edmund Henry Osthaus (1858-1928) also impressed bidders, with his 'Two Pointers in a Landscape' selling for $40,000 and 'Two Pointers in a Field' selling for $21,250 – both above their pre-sale high estimates.